dadish/Babel/Readme.md

 ## How to Install
 ###Requirements
-Babel is works on top of core LanguageSupport module.
+Babel works on top of core `LanguageSupport` module.
 You will have to install it first and create languages for your site.
 Then:

 1. Copy all the files in this directory to /site/modules/Babel/

-2. In your admin, go to Modules > Check for new modules.
+2. In your admin, go to Modules > Refresh for new modules.

 3. Click the "Install" button next to Babel.